CloudCannon/cloudcannon-suite/src/_packages/dist.md

 _is_package: true
 ---

-Now that you have `cloudcannon-suite` and `gulp` installed, we have to configure our gulpfile.
+Now that you have `@cloudcannon/suite` and `gulp` installed, we have to configure our gulpfile.
 For a basic setup you can add:

 ```
 const gulp = require("gulp");
-const suite = require("cloudcannon-suite");
+const suite = require("@cloudcannon/suite");

 suite.dist(gulp, {"dist":{"baseurl":"p"}});
 ```

-### Usage
+## Usage

-Running `gulp dist` adds a baseurl to the entire site at `src`.
+Running `gulp dist` prepends a baseurl to the entire site at `src`.
 HTML and CSS files are rewritten to fix references to the new folder structure.
 All files are cloned into the `dist` folder with the baseurl prepended.
 Once completed a local webserver will be started on port 9000.
 Any changes to the `src` folder will trigger a rebuild of the contents.

 ```
 $ gulp dist